Production capabilities for practical 3D printed parts.

 FinishesStandard FDM prints show visible layer lines.
 Surface expectations are reviewed before production.

-ProductionPrototype samples, approved production batches, rush requests, and repeat orders are quoted by job.
+ProductionPrototype samples, approved production batches, larger batch programs, rush requests, and repeat orders are quoted by job.

-TurnaroundPrototype and small-batch timelines are confirmed before production begins.
+TurnaroundPrototype, batch, and larger production timelines are confirmed before production begins.

 Material direction